U-KISS: 2011–2012: Line-up changes, NEVERLAND, and Japanese debut

-In 2011, Soohyun was officially appointed the leader of U-KISS.
-Alexander and Kibum left the group, being replaced by former Paran member Kim Jae-seop (AJ) and a former solo artist, Yeo Hoon-min (Hoon).
+In 2011, Member Soohyun was officially appointed the leader of U-KISS and the departure of Alexander and Kibum was replaced by former Paran member AJ and a former solo artist, Hoon.
 As a result, a U.S. album was canceled due to member termination of contract.

-On March 30, the new formation of U-KISS released their fifth EP, Bran New Kiss, and a new ballad song, "0330".
+Following the new formation of U-KISS, they released their fifth EP Bran New Kiss, with the ballad lead single "0330" on March 30.
 U-KISS released the Japanese version of Bran New Kiss on August 24.
 The EP reached #3 on Japan's daily Oricon Albums Chart.
-On September 1, U-KISS released their second full-length album, Neverland, with the singles "Neverland" and "Someday".
+On September 1, U-KISS released their second full-length album, Neverland, with the double lead singles "Neverland" and "Someday".
 At the Asia Song Festival in October, The Korea Foundation for International Culture Exchange selected U-KISS as an Asia Influential Artist.
 On December 14, U-KISS released their first Japanese single, "Tick Tack", which marked the group's official Japanese debut date after signing a contract with Avex Trax.
-Also in 2011, member AJ was accepted to Columbia University in the United States.
+Later that year, member AJ was accepted to Columbia University in the United States.

 In 2012, U-KISS was chosen as the #1 Hallyu Group to Watch in Japan, while Kevin was chosen as the Luckiest Hallyu Star of 2012.
 On February 8, U-KISS participated in the Music Bank concert held in Paris, France.
 It featured a special presentation by Soohyun singing a duet with Sistar's Hyolyn of "Love Always Finds a Reason", with the original English lyrics.
-On February 29, U-KISS released their second Japanese single, Forbidden Love, simultaneously with their first Japanese full-length album, A Shared Dream.
+On February 29, U-KISS released their second Japanese single, "Forbidden Love", simultaneously with their first Japanese full-length album, A Shared Dream.
 "Forbidden Love" ranked #9 on the Oricon Daily Single Chart, while A Shared Dream ranked #6 on the Oricon Daily Album Chart.

 U-KISS held a sold-out concert tour, "U-KISS 1st Japan Live Tour 2012", in Zepp Hall venues across Japan.
 The tour lasted from March 2–25.
 In the second week of June, two additional shows were also sold out.
 The U-KISS Japan Live Tour "A Shared Dream" (2012) held performances on March 2 in Sapporo, March 4 in Sendai, March 10 in Osaka, March 11 in Fukuoka, March 17 in Nagoya, and March 24–25 in Tokyo.
 Due to its success, more dates were added: July 7 in Hiroshima, July 8 in Osaka, July 14 in Sendai, July 16 in Nagoya, July 18 in Fukuoka, July 20 in Nagasaki, July 25 in Sapporo, July 27 in Niigata, and July 28–29 in Tokyo.
 A DVD titled U-KISS Days in Japan debuted at #8 on the Oricon Daily Chart published on March 30.